 Successful Applicants will demonstrate methods that support the improvement of academic and career and technical skills of students through the development of a rigorous, online academic science or math course.
 An example of such a project is the development of a peer-reviewed online science or math course that provides the foundation for students to be successful in successive courses and could be delivered through the Virtual College of Texas.
-The course must be aligned to the Academic Course Guide Manual (ACGM) learning objectives, or high-quality, rigorous learning objectives if not listed in the ACGM.
+The course must be aligned to the learning objectives defined in the Academic Course Guide Manual (ACGM), or if not defined the learning objectives, must be high-quality and rigorous.
 The course must be available to students in career and technical programs, as well as academic programs, and meet degree requirements.

-10.1.4 Priority 4: Improvement of Student Achievement through Educational Partnerships agencies, institutions of higher education, adult education providers, and, as appropriate, other entities, such as employers, labor organizations, intermediaries, parents, and local partnerships will improve student achievement.
+10.1.4 Priority 4: Improvement of Student Achievement through Educational Partnerships other entities, such as employers, labor organizations, intermediaries, parents, and local partnerships will improve student achievement.

-Successful Applicants will demonstrate that establishment of partnerships of local educational
+Successful Applicants will demonstrate that establishment of partnerships of local educational agencies, institutions of higher education, adult education providers, and, as appropriate,